JamesCBarry/Astra-Fellowship-Application/README.md

 # Astra-Fellowship-Application

 Hello Astra Team!
-Thank you for considering my fellow applcation.
+Thank you for considering my fellowship application.

 Idle Brewery is my first game and nearly ready for release after 8 months of continuous work as a solo designer and programmer.